 Support For The Cuban People – Travel Exemption

 If the American Government really wanted to crush Cuba they would simply raise the costs of compliance.
-Making the cost of compliance with sanctions for the international airlines flying to Cuba higher than the profit the airlines could derive from flying here.
+Making the cost of compliance with sanctions for the international airlines flying to Cuba higher than the profit the airlines generate from passengers flying here.

 The airlines would immediately stop flying to Cuba.
 Instantly crushing the Cuban economy and setting off a wave of protests and riots.